 - two vocal master classes (January and August);

-- in June, staged Scenic Adventures-An Operatic Vacation, two concerts of opera favorites at the Surrey Arts Centre;
+- in June, staged Scenic Adventures - An Operatic Vacation; two concerts of opera favourites at the Surrey Arts Centre;

 - a series of fund-raising concerts during the summer months, featuring several YPOSBC singers;